Conehh/product-processor/README.md

 # Pharmaceutical Product Validation System

 This is a legacy Node.js application for validating and processing pharmaceutical product registrations.
+Bug investigations, fixes, and ticket analyses are documented in `SOLUTION.md`

 ## Prerequisites